12 Trekking Places In Nashik

 5. Anjaneri Hills

-Nashik, is not just a trekking site, but also the birthplace of Lord Hanuman, making it a spiritually enriching destination.
+Nashik is not just a trekking site, but also the birthplace of Lord Hanuman, making it a spiritually enriching destination.
 It offers stunning views, historic significance of caves, and a wonderful trekking experience.

 Anjaneri Hills